adityavp90/gemfire-blue-green-deploy/README.md

 <br/>
 `mvn spring-boot:run`

-The /functions/demo-run.sh shell-script does a step by step run-through of the demo.
+The /functions/demo-run.sh shell-script does a step by step run-through of the demo (with comments explaining each step).
 Run it from the 'functions' folder:
 `./demo-run.sh`

 Use the script /server/scripts/stopCluster.sh to stop the Gemfire Cluster and clean directory.
 This script also removes the /server and /locator folders from the directory: